 ◆Official website: https://www.paddleclub.net/

-Without any intention of promoting our own products, these original PADDLE CLUB poles truly embody the motto "simple is best."
-They're adjustable telescopic poles from 95 to 125 cm, manufactured by pole specialist manufacturer SHINANO.
-The upper section is made of aluminum, the lower section of carbon, and features a lever-type lock that tightens with pressure.
-They offer excellent value for money and feel great.
-The
+I'm not trying to advertise our own products at all, but this PADDLE CLUB original pole is truly "simple is best."
+It's an adjustable telescopic pole that can be moved from 95 to 125 cm, and it's manufactured by SHINANO, a specialist pole manufacturer.
+The upper section is made of aluminum and the lower section of carbon, and it has a lever-type lock that tightens with pressure.
+It offers excellent cost performance and, above all, it works great.

-rectangular grip shape provides a comfortable, directional grip, and the perfect positioning of the lock lever provides excellent swing balance.
-If they become loose, you can easily re-tighten them with a coin, making them easy to use and trouble-free.
-These have been my favorite grips since I was a student, and I always use models with them.
-The rings are also screw-type, so they can be converted to powder rings.
-Recommended for powder lovers and backcountry skiers.
+The grip has a rectangular shape with a directional grip that feels comfortable, and the position of the lock lever is also exquisite, resulting in excellent swing balance.
+Even if it loosens, you can tighten it with a coin, so it's easy to use and trouble-free.
+It's been my favorite grip since I was a student, and I only use models that have it.
+The ring is also screw-type, so it can be changed to a powder ring.
+I recommend it for people who only ski in powder or BC (backcountry) skiers.

 FACTION |Prodigy